CNF-Sr3

-CNF-Sr3, also known as conorfamide-Sr3, is a toxin derived from the venom duct of Conus spurius.
+CNF-Sr3, also known as conorfamide-Sr3, is a toxin derived from the venom duct of the sea snail Conus spurius.
 CNF-Sr3 is an inhibitor of the Shaker channel, a subtype of the voltage-gated potassium channels.

 Etymology and Source

 CNF-Sr3 (conorfamide-Sr3) is found in the venom duct of the vermivorous Conus spurius, a marine snail from the Gulf of Mexico.

 Chemistry

 Structure

 CNF-Sr3 consists of 15 amino acid residues and has no cysteine residues.
 The monoisotopic mass of the protein is 1726.77 Dalton.
 The sequence of CNF-Sr3 is ATSGPMGWLPVFYRF.

 Family

 CNF-Sr3 belongs to the conorfamide family, together with CNF-Sr1 5, CNF-Sr2 1 and CNF-Vc1.
 CNF-Sr1, CNF-Sr2 and CNF-Sr3 are found in the venom duct of Conus spurius.
 CNF-Vc1 is found in the venom of Conus victoriae.
 Conorfamides share sequence similarity with FMRFamide and other FMRFa-related peptides (FaRPs).
 All conorfamides are disulfide-poor conotoxins.